Fishing industry in Pakistan: Freshwater farming

 Freshwater carp farming is the major aquaculture activity in Punjab, Sindh and Khyber Pakhtunkhwa.
 The northern mountains of Pakistan have good potential for trout culture, but production is still very small.
-According to the latest estimates, the total area covered by fish ponds is about 60,500 ha in Pakistan, is 49,170 ha in Sindh, is 10,500 ha in Punjab, 560 ha in Khyber Pukhtunkhwa, and 240 ha in Balochistan, Gilgit-Baltistan and Azad Kashmir.
-More than 12,000 fish farms have been established across Pakistan.
-The average size of farm ranges form 6-9 ha.
-About 50,000 people are employed in the sector.
+As of 2024, Pakistan had over 172,000 acre acres of land dedicated to aquaculture: 44,000 acre in Punjab, 124,400 acre in Sindh, 2750 acre in Khyber Pukhtunkhwa and 1000 acre in Balochistan.
+Almost 11,500 fish farms have been established across Pakistan.
+As of 2022, the average size ranged from 12 to 25 acres.
+About 90,000 people are employed in the sector.

 In Sindh, the majority of farms are located in Thatta, Badin and Dadu, the three districts through which the River Indus passes.
 Badin and Thatta have waterlogged floodplain areas suitable for fish farming.
 In Punjab, farms are located mostly in irrigated areas or where there is abundant rain and the soil is alluvial.
 Muzaffar Garh, Multan, Sheikhupura, Gujranwala and Attock districts have most farms.
-Khyber-Pukhtunkhwa has comparatively fewer farms, with trout farms in Chitral, Swat, Dir, Malakand, Mansehra and FATA.
+Khyber-Pukhtunkhwa has comparatively fewer farms, with trout farms in Chitral, Swat, Dir, Malakand, Mansehra and the former FATA.
 Carp culture is practised in Dera Ismail Khan, Kohat, Mardan, Swabi and the Abbottabad districts.
+At present, three species, brown trout, kamloop and rainbow trout, are being produced and cultured successfully.

-On a typical carp farm in Pakistan, the ratio of the warm-water species stocked on the farm is catla (10–20%), rohu (30–35%), mrigal (15–20%), grass carp (15–20%) and silver carp (15–20%).
+The traditional species ratio on a carp farm is catla (10–20%), rohu (30–35%), mrigal (15–20%), grass carp (15–20%) and silver carp (15–20%).
 Some carp farms use a semi-intensive culture system.
 Intensive aquaculture has not yet been developed because of non-availability of low-cost feed and limited production expertise.
-Cold-water aquaculture provides a unique opportunity in the mountainous areas of Khyber Pakhtunkhwa, Balochistan, Azad Kashmir and Gilgit-Baltistan.
-At present two species, brown trout and rainbow trout are being produced and cultured successfully.
-The culture of GIFT Tilapia has also gained popularity during quite recently.